Lia Neal

-Lia Neal (born February 13, 1995) is a former American professional swimmer who specialized in freestyle events.
+Lia Neal (born February 13, 1995) is an American former professional swimmer who specialized in freestyle events.
 In her Olympic debut at the 2012 Summer Olympics in London, she won a bronze medal in the 4×100-meter freestyle relay.
 In 2016, she won a silver medal in the same event at Rio de Janeiro.
 She was the second female African-American swimmer to make a U.S. Olympic team.

 Early life

 Lia Neal was born in Brooklyn, New York in 1995, the daughter of Siu and Jerome Neal.
 Lia Neal is of African and Chinese descent.
 She started swimming when she was six years old in New York City.
 She attended the Convent of the Sacred Heart School in New York City, where she was a member of the club swim team, Asphalt Green Unified Aquatics.

 Career

 2008 US Olympic Trials

 Neal competed at the 2008 US Olympic Trials in swimming in Omaha, Nebraska from June to July 2008 when she was 13 years old.
 She ranked 28th in the 50-meter freestyle and 78th in the 100-meter freestyle.